-The webinar will also cover a separate opportunity we are offering — the opportunity for a nonprofit organization to operate the Creative Community Leadership Institute.
+Watch an informational webinar for organizations interested in this opportunity.
+The webinar also covers a separate opportunity we are offering — the opportunity for a nonprofit organization to operate the Creative Community Leadership Institute.

 A team of Bush Foundation staff will review all proposals and select finalists.
 Finalists will be notified by the end of April and may be asked to meet with Foundation staff either in-person or by video conference at that time.
 Final selection is expected by the end of May and we hope to have the operating partner under contract before June 2019.

 The Bush Foundation invests in great ideas and the people who power them in Minnesota, North Dakota, South Dakota and the 23 Native Nations that share the same geography.
 Established in 1953 by 3M executive Archibald Bush and his wife, Edyth, the Foundation works to inspire and support creative problem solving – within and across sectors – to make our region better for everyone.

 The Foundation’s Community Creativity strategic initiative is grounded in our belief that art and culture are vital assets for people and communities working to solve problems and discover new opportunities because they can help: